minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

-We parted ways, but I stopped at [Augurs Well Bar](https://www.augurswellbar.com/) next door, which has a great beer list, and hung out with a few groups in the small space that were all celebrating their own marathoner finishers.
+We parted ways, but I stopped at [Augurs Well Bar](https://www.augurswellbar.com/) next door, which has a great beer list, and hung out with a few groups in the small space that were all celebrating their own marathon finishers.
 I eventually headed back to Central Park to cheer some of the last runners on toward the finish line.
 A stop at [Kati Roll](https://www.thekatirollcompany.com/) on the way back to my apartment capped off the night.